-- Café attendant

-- Barista

-- Kitchen hand

-- Food and beverage attendant
+- Kitchen hand - Food and beverage attendant

 Mandatory HSC Course Requirements Students must complete 240 indicative hours of course work and a minimum of 70 hours work placement.
 Students who do not meet these requirements will be 'N' determined as required by NESA.